 It was great meeting you at [name of event]!
 It was fascinating hearing about [something they mentioned they’re struggling with.].

 I’d love to help you [problem you can solve] so you can [the benefit they want to achieve].

 Are you available next week to chat?

 Email me back and let me know when it works for you.

 Looking forward to hearing from you,

-Here are 15 examples of excellent follow-up emails for different scenarios to inspire you.
+Here are 15 excellent, polite follow-up emails for different scenarios to inspire you.

 1. Following up after a meeting

-Let’s say you just had a meeting with a potential customer or client.
+Let’s say you just met with a potential customer or client.
 This follow-up email is polite and provocative in equal measure.